Acute Eosinophilic Pneumonia

 • High-resolution CT (HRCT)

-• Bronchoscopy for lavage and, sometimes, biopsy
+• Bronchoscopy for lavage and, rarely, biopsy

 The diagnosis of acute eosinophilic pneumonia is suspected in patients with symptoms of acute pneumonia that progress to respiratory failure and do not respond to antibiotics.
 Diagnosis is based on findings from routine testing and is confirmed by bronchoscopy.